haris-hm/cs178-project-one/README.md

 # ShopSmart - A Simple Online Store Emulator
 ## Project Overview
-ShopSmart is a simple web application which emulates the experience of an online store.
+ShopSmart is a simple web application which emulates the experience of an online store (obviously, there is no way to buy things, as it's not a real store).
 Users can create accounts, log in, browse products from various categories, add products to their cart, and update quantities and delete products from their cart.

 ### Key Features
 1. Simple User Authentication: